bertinatto/leapp-wiki/How-to-run-a-stateless-LeApp-migrated-container-in-OpenShift-or-Kubernetes-environment.md

-  By stateless container we understand a container which can be created and destroyed without loosing any important data related to its state.
-Such kind of data might be a file created and saved within the container file system, or database records etc. This doesn't mean, that there can't be a database or file server running in the container, but all changes done during the existence of the container will be gone once the container is destroyed.
+  By stateless container we understand a container which can be created and destroyed without loosing any important data related to its state or future work.
+Such kind of data might be a file created and saved within the container file system or database records assuming the database is running as a service in the container, etc. This is the same approach which Docker use by default.

-  This allows to run multiple instances of the very same container as long as they are not sharing any external storage (write access required).
+This actually doesn't mean, that there can't be a database or file server running in the container, but all changes done during the existence of the container will be gone once the container is destroyed.
+There is not many use cases for this approach, but it might be useful when the container should be i.e. scaled and/or there is no need for storing the changes done during its existence.
+If there is such need, we recommend to check the [stateful](http://www.github.com) approach.

-## Example applications
+## Example of stateless applications
 * VPN server
-* Static HTTP/FTP server
+* Static Web/FTP server
-* Dynamic HTTP server of which state is stored in external database
+* Dynamic web server of which state is stored in external database
 * In-memory database

 ## LeApp to OpenShift/Kubernetes migration
 LeApp migrated machine can be migrated to OpenShift/Kubernetes either as one macro-image, or as an image mounting multiple ephemeral volumes (multivolume).
+For the time being, the only way to migrate the container involves multiple steps involving the LeApp tool and so a helper script - template generator.

-For now, we only support "multiple step" migration which involve leapp-tool and helper script.
-Leapp-tool is used for primary migration of the machine to a container.
-The helper script will generate required templates for creating an OpenShift/Kubernetes pod and service and in case of macro-image, a Dockerfile will be generated as well.
+The Leapp-tool is used to migrate the source machine to a container.
+This is an intermediate step, so we can run the template generator script and generate required OpenShift/Kubernetes templates for creating a pod and service.
+When an macro-image approach is selected, a Dockerfile will be generated as well.

+The intermediate image, created by LeApp tool can be removed once the migration to OpenShift/Kubernetes is done.

 ### Requirements
 **Macro-image**
-* Private registry in order to pull image on any node or access to a node where the container will be running
+* Private registry in order to pull the image on any node or access to a node where the container will be running
 * Privileges to mount hostPath (/sys/fs/cgroup) and in memory emptyDir in case of SystemD based container

 **Multi-volume**